How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 Besides the gaming industry, location-based AR is also applicable for education apps, marketing apps, and even tourism.

 The education industry can develop location-based apps to help students work on their geography lessons or astronomy, for instance.
-It will make studying about the planet and the space more exciting.
+It will make studying about the planet and space more exciting.

 Additionally, businesses can leverage AR and geolocation to display promotional offers, ongoing deals, and discounts when a customer points their smartphone camera at the restaurant or retailer.